KenYounge/passcode/README.md

   9. OPTIONAL: Enable code completion for the development IDE.

      * IDEs will autocomplete and check for some errors when they can reference original code declarations.

      * The IDE cannot do that, however, if it cannot find a normal Python import statement to reference.

      * The following code will enable code completion & inspection on the dev-side IDE.

      * Note that the code will raise an error on a production machine (because the imports will be missing), so you must catch each error (independently) for each import.

     try: from privatesettings import *
-    except: pass  #  missing source files will raise an error on the production machine, so catch it
+    except: pass

     try: from privatemethods import *
     except: pass

-  10. OPTIONAL: Recover an original source file (if all you have is the rc4 file)
+  10. OPTIONAL: Recover an original source file from an rc4 file.

+   * Your original source code is still backed up and protected in the git repository - just not in plain text.

-   * You can run `passcode.recover_source()` to recover the source *.py file if you have an encrypted *.rc4 file and the appropriate key file.
+   * You can recover the original source code (*.py) file from an encrypted *.rc4 file if you have the appropriate key.

+   * Run `passcode.recover_source()` to recover the original source code.

+  11. OPTIONAL: Use `passcode` as a general-purpose utility to encrypt other files in the repo.

+   * You can set execute=False in `passcode.import_export()` to encrypt/decrypt other files added to a repo.

 ## Example